conda-forge/kaldi-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `kaldi` can be installed with:
+Once the `conda-forge` channel has been enabled, `kaldi, kaldi-cpu, kaldi-gpu` can be installed with:

 ```
-conda install kaldi
+conda install kaldi kaldi-cpu kaldi-gpu
 ```

 It is possible to list all of the versions of `kaldi` available on your platform with: